cspace-deployment/Tools/datasources/utilities/README.md

 * scp4solr.sh -- attempts to scp (copy via ssh) the available nightly solr extracts
 * curl4solr.sh --  attempts to cURL the available nightly solr public extracts from the Production server
 * make_curls.sh -- script to extract the latest cURL commands to do the POSTing to Solr. creates allcurls.sh
-* startSolr.sh -- starts Solr8 from the command line and puts it in the background.
-Useful only for development.
 * allcurls.sh -- (EXAMPLE ONLY!) clears out and refreshes all UCB solr cores (provide you have the input files!)
 * checkstatus.sh -- *on UCB managed servers only* this script checks the ETL logs and counts records in all the solr cores
 * countSolr8.sh -- if your Solr8 server is running, this script will count the records in the UCB cores
+* tS.py -- a script to test your "solrpy" module and connectivity to Solr

 (* configureMultiCoreSolr.sh.defunct -- (DEFUNCT!) installs and configures the "standard" multicore configuration)